rinderknecht/LaTeX-build/README.md

-# A GNU Makefile for building LaTeX-based documents
+# A GNU Makefile for building LaTeX documents

-The makefile in this directory automates the building of LaTeX-based documents, with minimal user input.
+The makefile in this directory automates the building of LaTeX documents, with minimal user input.
 In particular, it can handle the making of figures, bibliographic entries with BibTeX, indexes with MakeIndex, and different output formats, like DVI, PostScript and